duycs/duycs.github.io/_posts/2020-04-26-security-web.markdown

 ### 6. Sensitive Data Exposure
 ##### Scenario 1
-- Current system: A system when user input wrong login, the system show sensitive infomation such as wrong password, wrong username.
+- Current system: A system when user input wrong login, the system show sensitive information such as wrong password, wrong username.
 - Hacker action: Hacker can easy known to focus attract this field
 - Result: System be attracted